 What research has been done to link Elmiron to eye damage?

 In 2018, doctors at the Emory Eye Center in Atlanta, Georgia discovered that six patients who were taking Elmiron also had maculopathy.
 The same damage was observable in most of their eyes and most had trouble with things like reading and seeing in the dark.
-Could it just have been coincidence that all of these patients with identical eye damage were taking the same medication?
+Could it just have been a coincidence that all these patients with identical eye damage were taking the same medication?
 It would be a striking coincidence, but to rule out that possibility, the doctors tested the patients to see if their eye damage was caused by something else.
 They found that none of the six people had a genetic mutation or infection-related variation in their DNA that would explain what the doctors were seeing.
 The doctors’ suspicions were confirmed, and they published their results with the American Academy of Ophthalmology in November 2018.

 However, researchers never make generalizations based on studies with a small number of participants.
 Larger studies were needed to determine whether Elmiron really caused maculopathy.
 In October 2019, researchers with Kaiser Permanente in Oakland, California released their much larger study of 91 patients, 22 of whom had signs of drug toxicity.
 Their findings suggested that the higher the dose of the drug you take, the higher the chances that your eyes will be damaged.

 Many more studies are listed in the bibliography at the bottom of this page.

 Mass tort lawyers usually see the medical literature turn one way or the other after lawsuits start getting filed.
 In these cases, it looks like it is heading the plaintiffs’ way.